maolivar/maolivar.github.io/README.md

 I am an Associate Professor of [Industrial Engineering](https://www.dii.uchile.cl/)  at the [University of Chile](https://www.uchile.cl/) and researcher at [Instituto Sistemas Complejos de Ingenieria](https://isci.cl/en/).
 I am also an Associate Adjunct Professor at [Columbia Business School](https://business.columbia.edu/faculty/divisions/dro).

 My research focuses on empirical research in Operations Management, with applications in service industries, healthcare and the public sector.
+I am Department Editor of the [M&SOM](https://pubsonline.informs.org/journal/msom) journal from the [INFORMS](https://www.informs.org/) research community.

 This page includes:
 - [Research publications](#research-publications).